-Plum trees are magnificent from spring to fall, and offer abundant harvests of plums.
+Plum tree is magnificent from spring to fall, and offers abundant harvests of plums.

 Planting, pruning and care are important to avoid diseases and ensure that your plum trees develop well.

 Favor planting in fall or in spring but avoid freezing temperatures.

 Remember that for all fruit trees, the best period for planting is fall, because this season has the highest success rate for root development in spring.

 - Plum trees prefer locations with a rather high exposure to sunlight to give good plums.

 - Think ahead: your plum tree will grow to its adult size within a few years, and it needs space to grow.

 - Over the first weeks, water regularly as long as it doesn’t freeze.